ethereum/devp2p/discv5/discv5-theory.md

     B(s) = { b₀(s), b₁(s), ..., b₂₅₅(s) }

-is derived by filtering the ordinary node table to nodes that can be used for DISC-NG operations and inserting each remaining node into the appropriate bucket of `B(s)`.

-A node can be used for DISC-NG operations if it:

-1. is present in the ordinary node table;
-2. advertises a supported DISC-NG version in its ENR;
-3. satisfies the ordinary Node Discovery v5 liveness requirements;
-4. is not currently excluded by local DISC-NG usability policy.

-The initial contents of `B(s)` are derived from the ordinary node table.
+is derived from the ordinary node table.
 When constructing this initial service table, implementations should:

 1. take nodes currently known in the ordinary node table;
-2. discard nodes whose ENR does not advertise a supported DISC-NG version;
+2. discard nodes whose ENR does not advertise a supported TopDisc version;
 3. discard nodes whose liveness has not been verified by the ordinary Node Discovery v5 table-maintenance rules;
-4. discard nodes currently excluded by local DISC-NG usability policy;
+4. discard nodes currently excluded by local TopDisc usability policy;
 5. insert each remaining node into the corresponding bucket of `B(s)`.

 The resulting `B(s)` is soft state.
-It need not be complete before DISC-NG operations begin.

-If the ordinary node table contains too few nodes that can be used for DISC-NG operations, implementations should continue ordinary Node Discovery v5 refresh and lookup operations until more candidates are learned.
+It need not be complete before TopDisc operations begin.
+If the ordinary node table contains too few nodes that can be used for TopDisc operations, implementations should continue ordinary Node Discovery v5 refresh and lookup operations until more candidates are learned.

 ### Ongoing Maintenance of `B(s)`

 A service table is maintained from two sources:

 1. the ordinary Discovery v5 node table; and
-2. **auxiliary ENRs** learned through DISC-NG responses.
+2. **auxiliary ENRs** learned through TopDisc responses.

-When a newly verified node advertising DISC-NG capability is learned through ordinary discovery, it becomes eligible for insertion into relevant service tables.
+When a newly verified node advertising TopDisc capability is learned through ordinary discovery, it becomes eligible for insertion into relevant service tables.

-Responses to DISC-NG registration and lookup requests may include additional ENRs selected from the responder's view of the service table.
-Such ENRs may be inserted into `B(s)` only after ENR validation, capability checking, and any local DISC-NG usability checks.
+Responses to TopDisc registration and lookup requests may include auxiliary ENRs selected from the responder's view of the service table.
+Such ENRs may be inserted into `B(s)` only after ENR validation, capability checking, and any local TopDisc usability checks.

 Over time, this causes `B(s)` to become better aligned with the service identifier than the ordinary local node table, while still remaining anchored in ordinary Discovery v5 state.

 ### Auxiliary ENR Selection

-DISC-NG responses may include auxiliary ENRs.
-Auxiliary ENRs are routing information used by the requester to improve its local service table `B(s)`.
+TopDisc responses may include auxiliary ENRs.
+Auxiliary ENRs are routing information used by the requester to improve its local service table `B(s)`; they are not service lookup results.

+A request may carry a list of topic-distances at which the requester's service table has free space.
+A topic-distance is a logarithmic distance from the service identifier `s` to a node ID, and therefore identifies a bucket of `B(s)`.

-When the wire-format request carries a list of topic-distances at which the requester's service table has free space, the registrar SHOULD use that list to select auxiliary ENRs.
-For each requested topic-distance `d`, the registrar selects at most one ENR from the corresponding bucket `b_d(s)` of its own service table `B(s)`.
+When such a list is present, the registrar SHOULD use it as a hint for auxiliary ENR selection.
+For each requested topic-distance `d`, the registrar SHOULD return at most one ENR for a TopDisc-capable node `n` such that:

+    logdistance(s, n) = d

+The registrar may obtain such ENRs from any local source of known TopDisc-capable nodes, including an existing service table `B(s)`, the ordinary node table filtered to TopDisc-capable nodes, or an implementation-local cache.
+A registrar is not required to maintain a service table for every service represented in its ad cache.

 A recommended selection algorithm is:

 1. iterate over the topic-distances supplied by the requester;
-2. for each distance `d`, inspect the registrar's bucket `b_d(s)`;
-3. select at most one ENR from `b_d(s)`, preferably pseudo-randomly among eligible entries;
+2. for each distance `d`, select at most one known TopDisc-capable node whose node ID satisfies `logdistance(s, n) = d`;
+3. prefer pseudo-random selection when multiple eligible ENRs are available for the same distance;
-4. skip ENRs that fail local validation or DISC-NG usability checks;
+4. skip ENRs that fail local validation or TopDisc usability checks;
 5. stop when all requested distances have been considered or when an implementation-defined cap on auxiliary ENRs has been reached.

 Selecting at most one ENR per requested distance keeps responses compact and spreads coverage across the requester's free buckets.
-It avoids overrepresenting a single distance and reduces the ability of a registrar to fill a response with many ENRs from one bucket.
+It avoids overrepresenting a single distance and reduces the ability of a responder to fill a response with many ENRs from one bucket.

+If the registrar has no eligible ENR for a requested distance, it omits that auxiliary ENR.

 The same auxiliary-ENR selection rule applies to registration responses and lookup responses.

-### DISC-NG Liveness and Temporary Exclusion
+### TopDisc Liveness and Temporary Exclusion

-A node advertising DISC-NG capability is not automatically a usable registrar for every DISC-NG operation.
+A node advertising TopDisc capability is not automatically a usable registrar for every TopDisc operation.
 It may time out, return malformed responses, reject requests, or fail to implement the extension correctly.

-Implementations should therefore maintain DISC-NG-level usability state for nodes in `B(s)`.
+Implementations should therefore maintain TopDisc-level usability state for nodes in `B(s)`.

-If a node in `B(s)` repeatedly fails to answer registration or lookup requests, times out, or returns malformed responses, implementations should temporarily exclude that node from selection for DISC-NG operations.
+If a node in `B(s)` repeatedly fails to answer registration or lookup requests, times out, or returns malformed responses, implementations should temporarily exclude that node from selection for TopDisc operations.
 Temporary exclusion may be implemented by removing the node from `B(s)`, suppressing its selection for a backoff period, or assigning it lower selection priority.

 Temporary exclusion is not a permanent blacklist.
-After the backoff period expires, the node may become eligible for re-insertion into `B(s)` if it is still present in the ordinary node table, still advertises DISC-NG capability, and still satisfies ordinary Discovery v5 liveness requirements.
+After the backoff period expires, the node may become eligible for re-insertion into `B(s)` if it is still present in the ordinary node table, still advertises TopDisc capability, and still satisfies ordinary Discovery v5 liveness requirements.

-Failure of a DISC-NG request does not by itself require removal from the ordinary Discovery v5 node table.
+Failure of a TopDisc request does not by itself require removal from the ordinary Discovery v5 node table.
 Retention in the ordinary node table continues to follow ordinary Discovery v5 liveness and table-maintenance rules.